AnonJr/AnonJr.com/_posts/2019-04-06-WoT-Audio-Test.md

 repost: "" #"dev.to"
 ---

 After some audio issues in the last few streams, I made some changes to my settings and setup.
-Here's where I tested it out and had a little fun in artillery. :)
+Here's where I tested it out and had a little fun in artillery. :smiley:

 <!--more-->